 NOTE – The official list of OID assignments is maintained at reference [9].

-work with the respective ARs to recover all SCIDs, corresponding to those spacecraft whose operational phases have been completed, for subsequent reassignment.
+work with the respective ARs to recover all Q-SCIDs, corresponding to those spacecraft whose operational phases have been completed, for subsequent reassignment.

 SANA REGISTRY EXTENSIONS

-This document references registries, such as the Organization and Contact registries, that are defined in other documents [5], [7], [8], [9].
+This document references registries, such as the Organization and Contact registries, that have been defined in other documents [5], [7], [8], [9].
 Similarly, this document defines a registry [6] that may be referenced in other standards.
-Furthermore, the Agency Representative registry, in particular, may be extended by other standards as the means to unambiguously identify the specific persons who have roles and responsibilities for managing the registration of different types of information than SCIDs.
+Furthermore, the Agency Representative registry, in particular, may be extended by other standards as the means to unambiguously identify specific Agency Representatives who have roles and responsibilities for managing the registration of different types of information than Q-SCIDs.

-SCID CODE Lifetime
+Q-SCID CODE Lifetime

-An assigned SCID may be used throughout a spacecraft’s active operational phases, e.g., prelaunch testing, launch, and on-orbit operations.
+An assigned Q-SCID may be used throughout a spacecraft’s active operational phases, e.g., prelaunch testing, launch, and on-orbit operations.

 As quickly as practical after reception of telemetry data, the SCID should be replaced with the OID, a globally unique, unambiguous, permanent, label for the spacecraft and/or payload data set(s) that is independent of the SCID.